kekyo/ga_runner/README.md

 Yes, you can run multiple runner instance on one host OS.
 Execute `install.sh` multiple time with different user/repository name.

-If you want to run multiple runner instances on the same host for the same repository, you need to specify the "Instance postfix" and run `install.sh`.
+If you want to run multiple runner instances on the same host for the same repository, you need to specify the "Instance postfix" argument and run `install.sh`.

 For example, to run multiple instances for the `https://github.com/kekyo/foobar` repository: